Sometimes it may be better to rent assistive technology, rather than buy it.

 We’ll use the Assistive Technology – Guide for funding of annual repairs and maintenance funding to calculate how much funding you need for repairs.

-If you need more because of your specialised needs you can tell us in your planning meeting.
+If you need more because of your specialised needs you can talk to us about it.

 If your plan has funding for repairs and maintenance you can get it done when you need to.

-You can contact your local area coordinator, early childhood partner, planner, or assistive technology advisor.
+You can contact your my NDIS Contact or assistive technology advisor.